-However, R&D intensity, the headline indicator for the strategy’s smart growth priority, is expected to remain below the 3 % objective that the EU has set itself for 2020.
+However, R&D intensity, the headline indicator for the strategy’s smart growth priority, is expected to remain below the 3 % objective that the EU has set for itself for 2020.
 In 2015, R&D expenditure as share of GDP was at 2.03 % and had shown only limited progress over time, despite increases in public and private R&D expenditure since 2007.
-Estimates show that to meet the 2020 R&D target, EU R&D intensity would need to grow three times as fast as it did between 2007 and 2014 — 6.7 % versus 1.9 % annually (European Commission, 2016, p.30) .
-According to the latest projections, if the 2007–2014 trend continues, investment in R&D is forecast to rise to only 2.28 % by 2020 (European Commission, 2016, p.30).
+Estimates show that to meet the 2020 target, EU R&D intensity would need to grow three times as fast as it did between 2007 and 2014 — 6.7 % versus 1.9 % annually (European Commission, 2016, p.30) .
+According to these projections, if the 2007 to 2014 trend continues, investment in R&D is forecast to rise to only 2.28 % by 2020 (European Commission, 2016, p.30).
+The more recent stagnation in R&D expenditure in 2014 and 2015 means that the likelihood of reaching the target is even lower than described in the projection.
 Progressing more rapidly towards the 3 % target would require a faster structural shift to more knowledge-based economic activities.

 R&D intensity could reach 2.6 % if Member States meet their national targets.
 However, progress towards these has been uneven.
 In 2015, Denmark had already met its national targets, while Slovakia, Cyprus and Germany came very close, with a gap of 0.02, 0.04 and 0.13 percentage points, respectively, to be closed by 2020.
 However, most Member States still need to significantly accelerate their R&D intensity growth to be able to meet their respective national targets (European Commission, 2016, p.36).
 In terms of building up the necessary human capital, it has been estimated that the EU will need to train and employ at least one million new researchers compared with 2008 levels if it is to reach its 3 % R&D target (see Researchers’ Report, 2014, p.54).

 Although factors influencing R&D investment tend to be very context-specific, the European Semester Country Reports, published by the European Commission as part of the Europe 2020 policy cycle, identify some persistent challenges in the European research and innovation system that impede progress towards the Europe 2020 priorities.
-According to the European Semester Thematic Factsheet, Research and Innovation 2016, these bottlenecks could be grouped in three main categories and include: overall low quality of the research and innovation system in some Member States, mainly a result of their lower public R&D investment; weak knowledge flows and science-business; and insufficiently attractive framework conditions for R&D investment and entrepreneurial activity.
+According to the European Semester Thematic Factsheet, Research and Innovation 2016, these bottlenecks could be grouped into three main categories: low quality of the public research and innovation system in some Member States, mainly a result of their lower public R&D investment; weak knowledge flows and science-business linkages; and insufficiently attractive framework conditions for R&D investment and entrepreneurial activity.